Lower readmissions and costs. See the CCM claims data.

 ChartSpan's CCM services for RHCs and FQHCs offer a streamlined method to manage patient care effectively, relieving healthcare providers from outreach, enrollment, and administrative tasks.
 This solution enables clinical staff to concentrate on delivering medical treatments.

-Our CCM program ensures adherence to care plans, aids in medication refills, addresses social determinants of health, connects patients to home health care assistance, sets appointments with primary care and specialists, offers caregiver support resources, and facilitates access to test results and imaging for patients in rural and underserved areas.
+Our CCM program encourages adherence to care plans, aids in medication refills, addresses Social Determinants of Health, connects patients to home health care assistance, sets appointments with primary care and specialist providers, offers caregiver support resources, and facilitates access to community resources for patients in rural and underserved areas.

 With each of our solutions, it’s our goal to empower you to deliver high-quality care that results in improved patient outcomes and practice efficiency.